|

 |||||

-7D Asteroids - prototype A 3D adaption of Atari's classic Asteroids game.
-Gamespace is recursive like the original game (exiting from the top means entering from the bottom).
-There is a central quadrant of space that is repeated on each of its six sides.
-This means the player's ship is visually duplicated in every direction he looks.
+7D Asteroids - a prototype A 3D adaptation of Atari's classic Asteroids game.
+Gamespace is recursive like the original game (exiting through the top means entering up from the bottom).
+There is a central cube of space, which is repeated six times, extending from each of its own faces: up, down, right, left, back, and forward.
+The player's ship exists in each of the seven cubes, so the player can always watch her own back, no matter which direction she is facing.
+Disorientation mixed with new empowerment.
 Download prototype - play instructions - plays in Firefox or IE but you need to install 3DVIA player

 |